eclab/edisyn/README.md

 ## Contributors

-* V. Hoyle (collaboration on the Red Sound DarkStar and Microtuning editors)
+* V. Hoyle collaborated on the Red Sound DarkStar and Microtuning editors, and cooked the deep-learned variational autoencoder for the DX7
-* Wim Verheyen (Prophet Rev2 editor)
+* Wim Verheyen wrote the Prophet Rev2 editor
 * Special thanks to Derek Cook's [CoreMidi4J](https://github.com/DerekCook/CoreMidi4J), which Edisyn uses to fix critical bugs in MacOS's sysex handling.
 * Thanks to the many beta testers and bug report submitters for various editors.
 Many of these people are thanked in the individual About panels for different synth editors.